Helena Smith Dayton

-Helena Smith Dayton (often hyphened as Helena Smith-Dayton) (1883–1960) was an American film maker, painter and sculptor working in New York City who used fledgling stop motion and clay animation techniques in the 1910s and 1920s, one of the earliest animators (and the first American woman) to experiment with clay animation.
+Helena Smith Dayton (often hyphened as Helena Smith-Dayton) (1883–1960) was an American filmmaker, painter and sculptor working in New York City who used fledgling stop motion and clay animation techniques in the 1910s and 1920s, one of the earliest animators (and the first American woman) to experiment with clay animation.
 Her "clay cartoons" were humorous in nature, and Dayton was featured in the "Humorist Salons" in New York City.
-She spent the end of World War I in Paris managing an YMCA canteen for soldiers.
+She spent the end of World War I in Paris, managing an YMCA canteen for soldiers.
 She was a published author, ranging in genre from journalism to plays to a guide to New York City.

 Career

 Art and animation

 Dayton began sculpting around 1914 while living in Greenwich Village in New York City.
 She described how she began to sculpt while she worked as a writer: "I was sitting at my typewriter, when my fingers began to itch for something to mould."
 She bought art clay and began to sculpt it.
 "From then on, I tried to fashion people as I saw them, the humorous always being uppermost in my thoughts."
 Her "grotesque" figurines graced magazine covers and accompanied her humorous short stories in magazines such as Puck and Cartoons Magazine.
 A humorist, she specialized in creating clay models of prominent citizens.
 She described her work as "gigglesome bits of statuary."
 She copyrighted some of her creations and they were marketed as "Caricatypes".
 The figurines, averaging 7 1/2 inches in height, cost 75 cent each.
 Girls dressed as Dayton's caricatypes would appear in the Ziegfeld Follies of 1916 with lines written by Dayton.

 She began experimenting with "clay cartoons" in 1916.
 The February 1917 issue ofPopular Science Monthly included an article about the motion-picture novelty of "animated sculpture".
 Illustrations included photographs of Dayton with her clay figures, a picture from the animated sculpture play Battle of the Suds, a part of a film strip showing circa ten frames of three dancing chorus girls and another of a man and a snake.
 The journalist found the effect "startingly (sic) realistic and highly amusing" and believed that "the rather jerky action serves only to enhance the amusing result".
 Later in the year, Dayton admitted: “The difficult thing at first was to determine just how much to move an arm or a head, to avoid an appearance of jerkiness.
 I used to make the changes too great, but am learning to overcome that now.”
 Dayton created 16 poses for her sculpted figures for each foot of film, with up to 30 figurines moving in a scene.
 Dayton managed to animate about 100 feet of film per day and planned to release one film per month.